Hacking on Cockpit

 ln -s $(pwd)/dist ~/.local/share/cockpit

-After every change to the source files, bundles need to be rebuilt.
-The recommended and fastest way is to do that is using the “watch” mode (-w or --watch) on the page that you are working on.
+The recommended way to build bundles is to use the “watch” mode (-w or--watch) on the page you are working on.
 For example, if you want to work on anything in pkg/systemd, run:

 ./build.js -w systemd